kevinyecs/hu_coca/README.md

-# MangaliCa - Hungarian CoCa - PyTorch⚡
+# MangaliCa - Hungarian CoCa Model - PyTorch⚡

 Welcome to the Hungarian CoCa Model repository!
 This project aims to implement and explore the Hungarian CoCa (Contrastive Captioning) model, a novel approach to image captioning and understanding.